fontforge/designwithfontforge.com/README.md

 If you wish to contribute to this website, you are very welcome to!
 Here are a few ways you can do so:

-1. Report an issue for someone else to resolve, by clicking the ‘Issues’ button at the top of [this page](http://github.com/fontforge/designwithfontforge.com), in the main navigation bar.
+1. Report an issue for someone else to resolve, by clicking the `Issues` button at the top of [this page](http://github.com/fontforge/designwithfontforge.com), in the main navigation bar.

 2. Contribute a change directly, by forking it on GitHub and editing the plain text files, then send a pull request.
 (If that sounds unfamiliar, [learn how with GitHub’s excellent interactive introduction](https://help.github.com)).